 Young landed with the Yankees on a minor league deal in late August, after the Mets granted him an outright release just 12 days earlier.
 While he was a below-replacement-level player during his time ...

 Chris Young Contract Information:

-Signed a minor league contract with the Yankees in August of 2014.
+Agreed to a one-year, $2.5 million contract with the Yankees in November of 2014.

 To instantly reveal our fantasy analysis of every player – including Chris Young – simply subscribe now.

 |Rest Of Season||Subscribe now to see our Rest Of Season projections for Chris Young|

 |Preseason||Subscribe now to see our 2015 projections for Chris Young||3-Year Averages||106||366||328||40||71||33||20||1||12||39||8||3||34||80||0||1||3||.216||.295||.393||.688|

 Chris Young Split Stats (View Full Split Stats)

 |Year||Age||Lg||Tm||PA||AB||Walk Rate||Strikeout Rate||BB/K Ratio||Contact Rate||BABIP||Isolated Power|